pombredanne/centidb/docs/notes.rst

 is even possible to make consistent online backups without resorting to platform tricks, very much unlike MongoDB.

-With carefully picked primitives, more of MongoDB's problem domain could be subsumed.
+With carefully chosen primitives, more of MongoDB's problem domain could be subsumed.
 For instance, supporting sharding and replication are definitely interesting, and there is no reason why either feature should require a 300kLOC codebase to implement, or even a 3kLOC codebase.